 - Cecal Inversion

-Once your veterinarian has ruled out any life-threatening, or other potentially severe, prognosis IBS will most likely be the only remaining conclusion.
-After your vet has provided the diagnosis, the two of you will begin working on a treatment plan for your dog’s chronic diarrhea and pain.
+After your vet has provided the diagnosis, the two of you will begin working on a wellness plan for your dog.

 Many vets also suggest supplementing better food choices with probiotics.
 Probiotics are healthy bacteria that work to eradicate harmful microbes within the gut.
 The benefits of probiotics for a dog’s digestive tract include stimulated cell growth and increases in the production of vital nutrients.
 There are human probiotics that can be given to dogs, but there is no shortage of dog probiotic supplements that have been developed for canine-specific purposes.